SSWConsulting/SSW.Rules.Content/rules/turn-emails-into-pbis/rule.md

 4. Fill out the Description

-5. Fill out the Acceptance Criteria, adding: *"Reply 'Done' to all emails mentioned in this PBI and @mention the sender with 'Done'"*
+5. Add an Acceptance Criteria: *"Reply 'Done' to all emails mentioned in this PBI and @mention the sender with 'Done'"*

-6. Reply back to the original email saying: *"That's awesome feedback, we have a PBI: {{ URL }}\
+6. Reply back to the original email saying: *"That's awesome feedback, we have a PBI for prioritization: {{ URL }}\
    For future issues, if you have access, please add your comments to items in that backlog 🙂"*

 ::: greybox